open/close all folders

 - The Perfectionist: Pre-Start of Darkness.

 - Obfuscating Stupidity: She presents the image of a vapid hedonist, but while she certainly enjoys her creature comforts, she's far more savvy than her demeanor suggests.
 Of course, everyone who knows her well is fully aware of it.
+At one point she reflects that she deliberately cultivates predictable habits so that when she's unpredictable it catches everyone else by surprise.

 - The Social Expert: Thanks to her background as a therapist, she's extremely skilled at reading people and accurately predicting their behavior and interactions.